 Certain of our acute care hospitals located in various counties of Texas (Hidalgo, Maverick, Potter and Webb) participate in CMS-approved private Medicaid supplemental payment ("UPL") programs.
 These hospitals also have affiliation agreements with third-party hospitals to provide free hospital and physician care to qualifying indigent residents of these counties.
 Our hospitals receive both UPL payments from the Medicaid program and indigent care payments from third-party, affiliated hospitals.
 The UPL payments are contingent on the county or hospital district making an Inter-Governmental Transfer ("IGT") to the state Medicaid program while the indigent care payment is contingent on a transfer of funds from the applicable affiliated hospitals.
-We recorded net UPL and affiliated hospital indigent care revenues of \$10 million and \$7 million during the three-month periods ended June 30, 2013 and 2012, respectively, and \$20 million during the six-month periods ended June 30, 2013 and 2012, respectively.
+We recorded net UPL and affiliated hospital indigent care revenues of \$27 million and \$6 million during the three-month periods ended September 30, 2013 and 2012, respectively, and \$50 million during the nine-month periods ended September 30, 2013 and 2012, respectively.

 For state fiscal year 2013, Texas Medicaid will continue to operate under a CMS-approved Section 1115 five-year Medicaid waiver demonstration program.
 During the first five years of this program that started in state fiscal year 2012, the Texas Health and Human Services Commission ("THHSC") transitioned away from UPL payments to new waiver incentive payment programs.
 During the first year of transition, which commenced on October 1, 2011, THHSC made payments to Medicaid UPL recipient providers that received payments during the state's prior fiscal year.
 During transition years two through five, THHSC will make incentive payments under the program after certain qualifying criteria are met by hospitals.
 UPL payments are also subject to an aggregate statewide caps based on CMS approved Medicaid waiver amounts.
-In February, 2013, THHSC proposed a rule that indicates that any required statewide UPL payment reductions will be applied a pro rata basis to all UPL payment recipients.
-Although our future UPL payments in Texas may be adversely impacted by this proposed rule, we are unable to estimate the potential impact on us since the amount of the statewide pro rata UPL payment reduction, if any, has not yet been determined by THHSC.
+In June, 2013, THHSC finalized a rule that requires that any required statewide UPL payment reductions will now be applied to UPL recipient hospital's based on IGT funding levels rather than on a pro rata basis to all UPL payment recipients.
+Although our future UPL payments in Texas may be adversely impacted by this final rule, we are unable to estimate the potential impact on us since the amount of the statewide pro rata UPL payment reduction, if any, has not yet been determined by THHSC.
 Beginning in 2013, we are entitled to additional Medicaid UPL payments pursuant to an indigent care affiliation agreement entered into between a government entity and one of our acute care hospitals located in Texas (estimated to have a net favorable pre-tax impact of approximately \$11 million annually).
 Consistent with other Medicaid UPL programs in Texas, these potential additional Medicaid UPL payments will be contingent on voluntary IGTs made by the government entity.
 In June, 2013, the state of Texas passed legislation that permits certain South Texas counties in which we operate acute care hospitals to create new hospital funding districts that are authorized to assess local mandatory payments on acute care hospitals located in these counties.
 Similar to the state Provider Taxes described below, mandatory payments collected by the applicable counties will be required to transfer these funds to the state with the purpose of securing additional federal matching dollars under the aforementioned Section 1115 Medicaid Waiver.
-Although this new legislation is expected to have a favorable impact on our future results of operations, we are unable to estimate the impact at this time.
+The annualized impact of \$11 million from this legislation has been reflected in the aforementioned reported UPL payment amounts.